stephenkiilu/wm-llm-benchmark/data/README.md

 `Source` spans ICBM-DTI-81, TractSeg, XTRACT, MGH_HCP, TRACULA, AFQ, DSI_Studio, JHU_Tractography and and existing white matter tracts literature, so a term can be traced to the atlas it comes from.

-The flat list of tract strings actually supplied to the models is inlined in `prompts/with_lut.py` as `_LUT_TERMS`, so that module is exactly the prompt they saw.
-This table is the ontology-grounded curation of the same tracts.

 ## `publication_counts.csv`

 Annual PubMed counts for fMRI and dMRI, used by